TheGameItself/agentic-workflow/README.md

 > **Accelerate AI-powered development workflows with a portable, local-only MCP server for LLMs**

+> **Note:** This project is currently undergoing a comprehensive cleanup to remove non-essential files, logs, and temporary artifacts in preparation for GitHub publication.
+The file `idea.txt` will never be removed or modified, as it is the core alignment and vision document.
+A `LICENSE` file will be added if missing to ensure open-source compliance.

-A comprehensive **Master Control Program (MCP) server** designed to accelerate **agentic development workflows** for **Large Language Models (LLMs)**.
+A comprehensive **Model Context Protocol (MCP) server** designed to accelerate **agentic development workflows** for **Large Language Models (LLMs)**.
 This portable Python application helps LLMs transform single prompts into complete, functioning applications through intelligent project management, memory systems, and workflow orchestration.

 ## 🎯 What This Does